 Jackie Burke will always be remember for his string of four consecutive victories ( Texas Open, Houston Open, Baton Rouge Open, and St. Petersburg Open) in 1952.
 In PGA Tour annals, this feat is second only to Byron Nelson’s 11-victory streak in 1945.
 Burke’s earnings for his four wins only amounted to $8,000.
 At the end of the season he had pocketed $21,000 and was third on the money list.
 But his best year was yet to come.
-In 1956, he won both the Vardon Trophy with a stroke average of 70.54 and was named Player of the Year.
+In 1952, he won both the Vardon Trophy with a stroke average of 70.54 and was named Player of the Year.
+During his playing career, Burke won 17 titles, most notably the 1956 Masters and PGA Championship when he was named PGA Player of the Year.

 The eldest son of Texas trailblazing club pro Jack Burke, Sr. played on five Ryder Cup teams and was twice a captain, non-playing captain in 1973.
 He was inducted into the PGA Hall of Fame in 1976, the Texas Sports Hall of Fame in 1978 and the Texas Golf Hall of Fame in 1979.